leth4/InstantPipes/README.md

 Ctrl+Z works with all actions.
 When you're commited to the pipes, you can just remove the component, the mesh will stay.

+### Pipes Settings

+- `Curvature` changes the length of the curved parts, making pipes appear more or less curvy.
+Note that it applies after pathfinding, so in some cases high curvature value can make pipes intersect.
+- `Edges` property selects how many edges the pipes will have, and `Segments` is the amount of subdivisions in curved parts.
+- You can toggle `Rings` and `End Caps` and separately set up their radius and thickness.

 ### Using pathfinding

 In the component inspector, select the `Create` tab.
 Now in the scene view start dragging your cursor where you want the pipe to start, end let go where you want it to end; a pipe will appear.